NOAA-ORR-ERD/noaa-oil-data/validation/master/validation_by_error.rst

     W009: Distillation fraction recovered is missing or invalid

-``NO00062`` -- MIDGARD 1991:

-    W009: Distillation fraction recovered is missing or invalid

 ``NO00063`` -- MORVIN 2008:

-    W009: Distillation fraction recovered is missing or invalid

-``NO00064`` -- NJORD 2002:

-    W009: Distillation fraction recovered is missing or invalid

-``NO00065`` -- NORNE 1997:

     W009: Distillation fraction recovered is missing or invalid